smoothsec/dev/afpacket/README.md

 First of all, you need to run <code>smoothsec.first.setup</code> but no need to reboot.

 Make sure you are root.
 Then run <code>smoothsec.afpacket.setup</code>.
-A nano editor will be shown up with the afpacket.cfg file.
+A nano editor will be shown up with the <code>afpacket.cfg</code> file.

 Just edit when necessary.